SAMexpert logo

 • You can start with one license.
 The 300-seat minimum was removed on January 16, 2024.

-• The price is $30 per user per month, regardless of your industry, size, and Enterprise Agreement discount level.
+• The price is $30 per user per month, regardless of your industry, size, and Enterprise Agreement discount level, but watch out for promotions.

 • Enterprise Agreement clients are struggling to negotiate any discounts.
 However, it's not entirely impossible.